MoleMan1024/audiowagon_beta/docs/index.markdown

 - What did you expect to happen?
 - At what date/time did the issue happen? (so I can align with the timestamps in the log files)
 - Which version of AudioWagon were you using? (see Settings)
+- Which version is your car's software? (e.g. P2124 on a Polestar2)
 - Log files are being created continously on your USB drive (if this is enabled in the settings).
 Please attach these logfiles from around the date/time when this happened (also provide previous logfile).
 They have filenames like `audiowagon_<date_and_time>.log`.